fsprojects/FAKE/help/deploy.md

 To install a windows service on that agent:

-   * Open a command prompt with Administrator Priviledges
+   * Open a command prompt with Administrator Privilege
    * Run Fake.Deploy /install

 By default the service starts a listener on port 8080.
 This can however be configured by editing the Fake.Deploy.exe.config file